RicoJia/ricojia.github.io/_posts/2022/2022-02-15-deep-learning-performance-metrics.markdown

 ### Area Under Curve

 Area Under Curve = AUC.

-### True Positives, False Positives, True Negatives, False Negatives.
+### True Positives, False Positives, True Negatives, False Negatives

 Suppose a class has 10 students, 5 boys and 5 girls.
 You use a machine to find the girls, and the machine returns the following results: